kurron/aws-study-group-labs/README.md

 * For bonus points, launch your stack via the console

 # Lab 20: Automation and AWS CLI
-1. spin up an Amazon Linux instance making sure to use an admin role
+1. spin up an Amazon Linux instance making sure to assign it an admin role
 1. ensure the CLI is installed via `aws --version`
 1. install git via `sudo yum update` followed by `sudo yum install git`
 1. `git --version`